yetulaxman/htvs/README.md

-# Deploy a BioBB notebook application on LUMI Open OnDemand
+# Deploying a BioBB notebook application on LUMI Open OnDemand
 This is a rough notes or recipe for porting a BioBB notebook on LUMI OoD.
 The example BioBB notebook is from [Protein MD Setup tutorial](https://github.com/bioexcel/biobb_wf_md_setup).
 LUMI OoD applications/Notebooks are based on module environments (or binary paths) created on LUMI.
-The module files are located on /projappl/project_xxxx/www_lumi_modules/.
-There should be a .lua file corresponding to a application.

 The OoD  application can be easily created from a existing container (either singularity or docker) or even from a pip/conda environment file (e.g., environment.yaml).